aartimandlik/Salary-growth-prediction/README.md

 Python Libraries : Pandas , Numpy , Matplotlib , Sklearn.

+Tableau

 # Conclusion :

 We have drawn many intersting inferences from the dataset Salary_Growth_DataSet , heres a summary of the few of them .

+ 1  Maximum employee hired in Android company.
+Minimum Employee hired in SDE company.

+ 2  The Maximum salary of employee is 10000000 and minimum salary is 12000.

+ 3  The employment status of employee are most number of employee that Full time are 4633 , then intern are 451 and then contractor are 128, from this we observe that maximum number of employee prefer Full time job.

+ 4  And also most number of employees are in Banglore & less number of employee are in Hyderabad .